white detail of church against blue backdrop

 Shortly after the German and Italian forces invaded Greece, Theodorakis joined the partisans in Athens and worked to defeat the Axis powers.

-His involvement cost him dearly, when he was captured and tortured by the Gestapo before being exiled in the island of Ithaka.
+His involvement cost him dearly, when he was captured and tortured by the Gestapo before being exiled in the island of Ikaria.
 During his ordeal, Theodorakis contacted tuberculosis, severely injured his left eye and was buried alive twice but managed to survive.

 Exiled once again in the island of Makronisos, for refusing conscription Theodorakis continued to work on his music and poetry and came in contact with other important figures of the Greek scene.
 Among those he would come in contact with at the time are Melina Merkouri, Giannis Ritsos and Iannis Xenakis.